usainzg/dotfiles/README.md

 - Cmd + 1234: Switch to focus to workspace 1 2 3 4
 - Shift + Cmd + hjkl: Move the current window (in the current workspace) to left down up right.
 - Shift + Cmd + 1234: Move the current window to workspace 1 2 3 4.
+## Atuin

+Atuin is an automatic fuzzy finding tool for your terminal commands.
+It has helped me so much with rerunning my building and testing commands and has saved me hours of work.

+I recommend you check out their [website](https://atuin.sh/) and watch the demo for yourself.

+In my opinion, it's a pretty essential tool for all CLI users.
 ## Kitty
 Kitty is my chosen terminal.
 I switched from iterm2 to Kitty for the following reason: